cyberbotics/webots-doc/guide/using-ros.md

 services or topics to other ROS nodes.
 The second custom and more complicated solution is to build your own Webots controller that will also be a ROS node using Webots and ROS libraries.
-This solution should only be used for specific application that cannot be done with the standard controller.
+This solution should only be used for specific applications that cannot be done with the standard controller.

 #### Standard Controller